Basic Furikake Base:

 - 2 teaspoons dried shiso leaves

-- In a spice grinder, pulse sesame seeds 1 or 2 times so that the seeds are partially ground, leaving some whole, taking care they grind quickly.
+- In a food processor or spice grinder, pulse sesame seeds 1 or 2 times so that the seeds are partially ground, leaving some whole, taking care they grind quickly.

 - Place seeds in a cast iron pan (or sauté pan) on low heat, stirring every minute or so until they become fragrant and lightly toasted, 7-8 minutes.

-- Stack, fold and cut nori into small strips then cut into small pieces, or you can also crumble with your hands.
+- Stack, fold and cut nori into small strips then cut into small pieces with a sharp knife or kitchen scissors, or you can also crumble with your hands.

 - Add to sesame seeds in a small bowl, along with salt and sugar.